Visit us on Facebook

 If you have a SystmOne on-line user name and password, please use this link to order your repeat prescriptions or book your appointment online.
 Please Note that any controlled drugs cannot be sent electronically to your nominated pharmacy.

-If you are interested in this on - line service, including access to a summary care record, please contact reception.
+If you are interested in this on - line service, including access to a summary care record, please contact reception for a code.